Canon 80D vs Sony A7S II

-The Canon EOS 80D and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in February 2016 and September 2015.
+The Canon EOS 80D and the Sony Alpha 7S II are two digital cameras that were officially introduced, respectively, in February 2016 and September 2015.
 The 80D is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (80D) and a full frame (A7S II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 80D vs Sony A7S II

 An illustration of the physical size and weight of the Canon 80D and the Sony A7S II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 80D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably smaller (16 percent) than the Canon 80D.
 Moreover, the A7S II is markedly lighter (14 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.